Hexa-Studios/projects-branding/docs/seo-arainn-mhor/sceal_o_bheal.md

 # Description

 The Scéal Ó Bhéal website is a sister project to the Seo Árainn Mhór mobile app.
-It contains websites
+It contains web pages with audio files telling stories from Árainn Mhór and are available in the Seo Árainn Mhór mobile app.

 # Websites